google/WebFundamentals/src/content/en/fundamentals/push-notifications/notification-behaviour.md

 are currently displayed will be closed if they have the same tag as a new notification.

-A subtlety to using `tag` is that when it replaces a notification, it will do so *without* a sound and vibration.
+A subtlety to using `tag` is that when it replaces a notification, it will do so *without* a sound or vibration.

 This is where the `renotify` option comes in.